TheRealKasumi/NikoLight/documentation/build.md

 When this is the case, you successfully built the TesLight controller.
 Success!
-Now search for a WiFi network called `TesLight`.
+Now search for a Wi-Fi network called `TesLight`.
 Connect to it using the default password `TesLightPW` and open up `192.168.4.1` in your browser.
 Now the TesLight UI should show up.
 Bookmark this page so that you will not forget it.